asnaqsys/asnaqsys.github.io/manuals/migrations/remediatiate-scoped-files.md

 ---
-title: "Procedure-Scoped Files Remediation: A Complete Guide"
+title: "Remediation of Procedure Scoped Files"
 description: "Strategies and best practices for the remediation of Procedure-Scoped files."
 ---